farhan-shakib/kick-haha/README.md

-# kick-haha
+# kick-haha v1.1.0

 ## What it does?

-* Kikcs haha emo out of your sight.
+* Kikcs haha emo out of timeline and replaces with meh.
 Tested at www.facebook.com and m.facebook.com (basic one)
-* It does not remove it from reaction panel.
-It just disables the view.

 ## What you can do for help?